-Bicycle Therapeutics was founded in 2009 based on innovative science conducted in the laboratory of the globally respected Professor Sir Greg Winter, a pioneer in monoclonal antibodies, to translate first-in-class Bicycles into transformative medicines for life-altering diseases.
+Bicycle Therapeutics was founded in 2009 based on innovative science conducted in the laboratory of the globally respected Professor Sir Greg Winter – a Nobel Prize winner – to translate first-in-class Bicycles into transformative medicines for life-altering diseases.

 Its proprietary bicyclic peptide (Bicycle®) product platform has captured attention from Big Pharma and cancer practitioners alike.
 In June 2019 the company raised $60.6 million via an IPO on the US technology market, Nasdaq.

 Bicycle Therapeutics develops cancer drugs that are made from chains of amino acids, called peptides, which form in two loops – hence the company’s name – in order to stabilise their geometry.